 – It’s my hope that non-binary folks feel welcome and included here as well.

-– I recognize that anyone (of any gender) in an Under Represented Minority (URM) group in tech faces a lot of similar challenges, and will tend to look for many of the same things that I prioritize here (good diversity track records, holistic benefits, etc).
+– I recognize that anyone (of any gender) in an Under Represented Minority (URM) group faces a lot of similar challenges, and will tend to look for many of the same things that I prioritize here (good diversity track records, holistic benefits, etc).
 I hope that anyone looking for those types of jobs finds value here also.

 – Realistically, anyone is welcome to sign up for any of RemotelyPossible’s non-community offerings, no matter what demographic.

 – Due to the need for safe spaces, any RP communities will be limited to women and non-binary only.

 Carefully!
 You’ll only find job postings from companies that I’ve personally verified have: